Making Javelle Water

 - Last Modified:

-A. These guidelines e on making javelle water are recommended for use in removal of the following stains:
+Javelle water is recommended for use in removal of the following stains:

 Note: Chemical products are sometimes sold under a common name.
 This usually means that the substance is not as pure as the same chemical sold under its chemical name.
 The grade of purity of common name substances, however, is usually adequate for stain removal work, and these products should be purchased when available, as they tend to be less expensive.
 Common names are indicated below by an asterisk (*).

-B. Rubber or plastic buckets or stoneware jar
+- Rubber or plastic buckets or stoneware jar.

 3.01 ERECTION, INSTALLATION, APPLICATION

 - Dissolve 3 pounds of sodium carbonate crystals in 1 gallon of hot water in a rubber or plastic bucket.